The Meaning of the Emperor

 If the Tarot Emperor card is about you, though, it says that you have the power to force the outcome of your chosing, but probably not without a fight.
 Don't worry, you'll win it.

-About the Tarot Emperor Card
+A. E. Waite about the Tarot Emperor Card

 - The Magician